-Proceeds of the Bonds will be used to pay for construction and land acquisition costs as shown herein under the heading "USE AND DISTRIBUTION OF BOND PROCEEDS," to capitalize twenty-four (24) months of interest on the Bonds, to pay interest on funds advanced by the Developer on behalf of the District, and to pay certain other costs and engineering fees related to the issuance of the Bonds.
+Proceeds of the Bonds will be used to pay for construction costs as shown herein under the heading "USE AND DISTRIBUTION OF BOND PROCEEDS," to capitalize twelve (12) months of interest on the Bonds, to pay interest on funds advanced by the Developer on behalf of the District, and to pay certain other costs and engineering fees related to the issuance of the Bonds.
 See "USE AND DISTRIBUTION OF BOND PROCEEDS."